-Kane scores 2, gets injured in Spurs’ 2-2 draw at Everton
+Kane injured after scoring 2 in Spurs’ 2-2 draw at Everton

 LIVERPOOL, England (AP) — Harry Kane scored twice, including a second-half equalizer, before limping off with an ankle injury in Tottenham’s 2-2 draw at Everton in the Premier League on Friday as both teams stayed on the fringe of the race for Champions League qualification.

-The England captain’s latest injury comes a week before Tottenham plays Manchester City in the English League Cup final, which is Jose Mourinho’s team’s only shot at a trophy this season.
+The England captain’s latest injury comes ahead of Tottenham playing Manchester City in the English League Cup final on April 25 — the only shot at a trophy this season for Jose Mourinho’s team.

 Kane rolled his right ankle under the weight of a tumbling Richarlison at a corner in second-half stoppage time at Goodison Park.
 Kane hobbled off after treatment, walking around the perimeter of the field unaided toward the locker room.

 “I think it’s too early to say something,” Mourinho said immediately after the match.
 “For him to leave the pitch (at) 2-2 with a couple of minutes to go is obviously because he felt something.
+But let me be optimistic and believe he has time to recover.”

-“But let me be optimistic and believe he has time to recover.”
+Mourinho added: “We all felt the same fears of something that stops him playing Wednesday (against Southampton in the league) and especially Sunday, but we will see.”

 The striker has suffered with a number of ankle issues in recent years.